Which animal poses the biggest threat to humans? Bears, maybe? Or sharks?

-Nah -- in North America, at least, it's Bambi.
+Nope -- in North America, at least, the answer is: Bambi.

 Ohio Insurance Institute spokesman Mitch Wilson says deer-vehicle collisions spike from October to January, the height of deer mating and migration season.
 "They're most active at dusk and dawn, from 5 p.m. to midnight, and 5 a.m. to 8 a.m.," he says.
 "Of course, those are times when cars are normally on the road, too."